Second Grade Curriculum Overview

 - A recipe from Costa Rica

-Homework begins at Stevens in second grade.
+Second grade is the year Stevens students first experience homework.
 Students record their daily reading on a reading log, and they are expected to spend approximately 15-30 minutes a day on homework.
 Homework is intended to help students assume greater responsibility and to lay the groundwork for the homework they will complete throughout their time at Stevens.
 Homework will always be an extension of classroom activities, rather than exercises in unfamiliar topics.

 In the youngest grades, assessment of young children's progress and achievements is ongoing, purposeful, strategic and reflective.
 Observation, documentation of learning moments, and conferencing with children individually offers them opportunities to engage in meaningful experiences where they are able to apply their knowledge and skills and share their thinking.